hz-b/gtpsa-cpp/README.rst

 		normal_c(Phasor basis)

-Lua (Portuguese: lua -> moon) was Created by the Computer Graphics Technology Group (Tecgraf) at the PUC Uni, Rio de Janeiro, Brazil in 1993:
+Lua (Portuguese: lua -> moon) was created by the Computer Graphics Technology Group (Tecgraf) at the PUC Uni, Rio de Janeiro, Brazil in 1993:

 	https://www.lua.org/about.html